 Photo by Simone Marques

-Originally from the San Francisco Bay Area, Laura has headlined at the Kennedy Center for the Performing Arts Mary Lou Williams Women in Jazz Festival and the Syracuse Jazz Festival.
-She have also performed at many of New York City’s top clubs, including the Blue Note, Cornelia St. Cafe's "New Brazilian Jazz Perspectives" series, Bean Runner Cafe, Fat Cat, Sweet Rhythm, Birdland, Zinc Bar, and Cachaça, to name a few.
+Originally from the San Francisco Bay Area, Laura has headlined at The Kennedy Center for the Performing Arts Mary Lou Williams Women in Jazz Festival, The Montavilla Jazz Festival, and The Syracuse Jazz Festival.
+She have also performed at many of New York City’s top clubs, including the Blue Note, Cornelia St. Cafe's "New Brazilian Jazz Perspectives" series, Bean Runner Cafe, Fat Cat, Sweet Rhythm, Birdland, Zinc Bar, and The Jazz Forum, to name a few.
 A seasoned recording artist, Laura’s debut CD Mysterious Encounter (Lavasphere), is available on itunes and CDbaby.
 In addition, Laura produced a compilation CD entitled Sax in the City (Apria), for which the proceeds benefit breast cancer charities.
 Laura's 2012 release, Free Flying Bird (Piloo), can be purchased itunes and CDbaby, and she is a featured performer on Brazilian pianist Dom Salvador's newest recording, The Art of Samba Jazz.
 This album received a Premio da Musica Brasileira award for Best Instrumental CD.
 She has also performed multiple times in Brazil with some of Rio de Janeiro's top musicians at jazz venues TribOz and Santo Scenarium.
 Her newest recording, Vida.
 Arte.
 Amor.
 (Mayimba Jazz) was produced and recorded in Rio de Janeiro as well.

 Dreyer has a Bachelor of Arts degree from SUNY Empire State College, where she received a SUNY Chancellor's Award for Student Excellence, and was also a scholarship student at the acclaimed Berklee College of Music.
 Dreyer studied with noted music educators Andy McGee, Joe Viola, and John LaPorta.
 In addition, she took private lessons with saxophone greats Joe Henderson and Joe Lovano, composers Lyle Mays and Jim McNeely, and jazz pianist Dennis Kaufman.
 The National Endowment for the Arts awarded Laura three grants: one in performance and two in professional jazz study/composition.
 She participated in the BMI Jazz Composer's Workshop conducted by composer/trombonist Bob Brookmeyer.
 Four of her songs have received honorable mention in Billboard Magazine's songwriting contests.
 Additionally, Laura was awarded two grants from The Lower Manhattan Cultural Council to produce a live concert which featured The New York Brazilian Jazz Funk Project.